ChrisEssery/group-project/Portfolio/UX_Design.md

 There was plenty of scope to include more stakeholders to this list of four, however due to time-constraints we decided that four stakeholders would suffice to inform us during the each sprint.

-## End-Users
+## Stakeholders

 In what follows, we will outline our stakeholder stories.
 These stories will list important and relevant information about our stakeholders, particularly with regard to their knowledge and experience of the product we will be developing.
 These stakeholders will then form a major part of our sprints, the details of which can be found in [Documentation of sprints](Portfolio/Sprints_Project_Management/documentation-of-sprints.md).

+## End-user

 Turning to our stakeholders, we have the first of our end-users.
 His name is Bob Smith.
-We have broken down his 'wants' and 'challenges' below, as well as his motivations for playing online games, his experience, expectations aof the product and special requirements.
+We have broken down his 'wants' and 'challenges' below, as well as his motivations for playing online games, his experience, expectations of the product and special requirements.

 ___